Avygeil/q3map2-texfix/README.md

 In order to scale textures properly, some shader information has to be read from a "VFS" (Virtual File System).
 The VFS is set with the `-fs_basepath "path/to/vfs"` parameter.

+**IMPORTANT: The VFS is the folder that contains the `/base` folder.
+Contrary to what the name implies, don't set `-fs_basepath` to the base folder itself!
+Use its parent folder instead.**

+**The base folder must contain the shaderlist and all shaders used by the map you are going to decompile.** This means that you should copy the `.pk3` file that contains the shaders used by the map.
+Any missing shader will be scaled incorrectly.

-You must set this parameter to a folder that contains **shaders, shaderlist and the assets files of the map you are going to decompile**.
-You should be able to use the same folder as you use with Radiant.
-If you want to make a separate, clean base folder for decompiling, just start Radiant in a new folder that contains assets and it will automatically generate the files for you.
+You should be able to use the same base folder as you use with Radiant.
+If you want to make a separate, clean folder for decompiling, just start Radiant in a new folder that contains assets and it will automatically generate the files for you.

-**The VFS parameter must be set to the folder that contains the base folder with shaders, not the base folder itself (contrary to what the name implies)!**

 ```shell
 $ q3map2 -game ja -fs_basepath "path/to/vfs" -convert -format map "path/to/bsp"